Thomas-Mielke-Software/RetellSoftwareCallRecorder/README.md

 ## License

-This software war released under the GNU General Public License v3.0.
+This software was released under the GNU General Public License v3.0.